dastratakos/Tippy/README.md

 Furthermore, I implemented a RecyclerView to display the list of payments, which presented its own set of challenges.
 In doing so, I created an adapter for the recycler as well as a separate .xml file to format a single view element within the list.

 With more time, I would implement persistence so that information could be stored indefinitely.
 A simple solution would be to use a local file whereas more involved solutions would use either a local SQLite or a remote Firebase database.
+I would also have a better indication of when a payment was saved either by inactivating the button and changing its color, or displaying a popup window.
+Lastly, I could also implement a reset button to set the inputs back to their default values.

 ## License